William writes on a wide variety of topics, such as ceramics, history, economics and arcane technology through the ages.

 The Struggle of Seemingly Opposing Ideas

 Enter modern physics that has revealed such things as the structure of the atom and electromagnetic interactions.
-Analysis using atomic science has revealed that matter as we know it is mostly just empty space permeated by electromagnetic fields.
+An atomic science analysis revealed that matter as we know it is mostly just empty space permeated by electromagnetic fields.
 Quantum physics has given us perplexing experiments such as the double-slit experiment in its many variations.
-Cosmology has shown us states of matter such as black holes and anti-matter.
-Einstein even stated at one time that the cosmos appears more like a thought than something solid.
+Cosmology has shown us states of matter, such as black holes and anti-matter.
+Einstein even stated that the cosmos appears more like a thought than something solid.
 He saw organization at every level and thought is was no accident.
-Though he virtually invented quantum mechanics, he fought against it, stating "God does not play dice with the cosmos".
+Though he virtually invented quantum mechanics, he fought against it, stating “God does not play dice with the cosmos”.
 Quantum mechanics has proven the particle pairs manifest out of the void.
 Here is a modern conundrum that surely pits transcendentalism against materialism.

 As we stand at this point in history, there is a divide between transcendentalists and Marxists.
 Both responded, albeit differently, to a common cause, the corruption within religion and the oppression of the state.
 Both sought solutions.
 Marxists see transcendentalism as being akin to mysticism, which they see as a religious agenda of obscurantism that serves to confuse people with superstition while ignoring the real social concerns of the masses.
 Transcendentalism is viewed as escapist ideology bound to the bourgeois system of capitalism and a bid to reform the state and church.
 Transcendentalists, on the other hand, see Marxists as too grossly materialistic and intolerant in their bid to rid the world of mysticism, religion and smashing the existing states.
 Yet, the two base themselves on ideals that have similar origins and can be brought together.